Probability laws associated to the independence preserving quadrirational Yang-Baxter maps -- the ultimate case: Proof of Theorem

-The difference equation \eqref{R15a} for fixed $(s,\sigma)$ is a second-order homogeneous equation with linear coefficients.
-Such equations were considered in \cite[Chapter III]{HDE} for a continuous complex parameter $x$, where they were referred to as hypergeometric difference equations.
-Each such equation can be transformed into its normal form, which we introduce below; c.f., \cite[(99) and (103)]{HDE}. \begin{lemma} \ \begin{enumerate} \item[(i)] If $\alpha\neq 1$, the function $\ell(x)=L_U(0,0,x-\beta_3)$ satisfies the hypergeometric difference equation of the form
+The difference equation \eqref{R15a} in $\theta$ for fixed $(\sigma,s)$ is a second-order linear difference equation with affine coefficients.
+Equations of this kind were named as hypergeometric difference equations in \cite[Chapter III]{HDE}, where they were defined on a region of the complex plane.
+Each such equation can be transformed into its normal form, which is introduced below; cf. \cite[(99) and (103)]{HDE}. \begin{lemma} \ \begin{enumerate} \item[(i)] If $\alpha\neq 1$, the function $\ell(x)=L_U(x-\beta_3,0,0)$, defined for $x \in \beta_3+\mathbb {N}_0$, satisfies the hypergeometric difference equation of the form